Umbralisib and Pembrolizumab in Treating Patients with Relapsed or Refractory Classical Hodgkin Lymphoma

 I. 1-year overall survival (OS) and progression free survival (PFS), association of biomarkers with response.

 Patients receive pembrolizumab IV on day 1.
 Treatment repeats every 21 for up to 16 cycles in the absence of disease progression or unacceptable toxicity.
-Patients also receive umbralisib orally (PO) daily on days 1-21 days in the absence of disease progression or unacceptable toxicity.
+Patients also receive umbralisib orally (PO) daily on days 1-21 days.
+Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 28 days, then up to 1 year.